csinocruz/lims-update-product-id/README.md

 # lims-update-product-id
-Update ProductID's for samples in the VSeq and Exome+ workflow.
+Update ProductID udf attached to submitted samples in the VSeq and Exome+ workflows.

 ## Usage
 The script takes the LIMS username and password, Root URI for the API, File Name, and the new ProductID parameters as command-line arguments.